Saravanakumar2003/HydroSense/Readme.md

 Contributions are welcome!
 Fork the repo, create a branch, and submit a pull request.

 ## Status
-The project is currently in the development phase.
-The team is working on integrating the hardware components with the software and cloud services.
+The project is currently in the early stages of development.
+The hardware and software is fully functional, but further testing and optimization are needed.

+The device is undergoing testing in real-world conditions, and the AI model is being fine-tuned for better accuracy.
+The web app is also fully functional, but additional features and improvements are planned.

 ## References